Welcome 2020 Foundation Students & Families

 - Brain food (fruit or vegetable snack, eg. celery, carrot sticks) in a small container or packed separately

-- Lunch (lunch box needs to be named on base and lid)
+- Lunch (lunch box needs to have chld's name on base and lid)

 - Plastic drink container (named) filled with water only